DavidaRak/DavidaRak/README.md

 - 👋 Hi, I’m @DavidaRak
-- 👀 I’m interested in Data Science using Microsft Office
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning and trying to design Dashboards using DAX ,Python and/or  others languages
+- 🌱 I’m currently learning and trying to design Dashboards
 - 💞️ I’m looking to collaborate with people who have the same goals as me